Arez96/PDF-thievery/README.md

 Yes, but humor is important for morale.

 # Current Goals
+- try to simply print a line from test-data.pdf
 - combat ID = "BRnum"
 - Load datasource
   - datasource is excel file
   - there are two excel arks
   - load correct rows and columns
+-
 - get correct paths
   - must consider external storage and network/mapped storage
 - see url's in loaded pdf (maybe use head for now)